High Point Central High School: Additions

 In 1957, a new gymnasium was built on the sports ground, while a new cafeteria building was built in the rear courtyard of the main building.
 In 1962, a three-story addition was added to the northwestern section of the school.
 This addition provided numerous classrooms and two modern science laboratories: a chemistry lab and a physics lab.
 In 1975, new windows were installed to replace the energy inefficient ones.
 The elegant gothic carved doors and transoms were gradually removed from the buildings main entrance in favor of new metal doors from 1977 to 1981.

 High Point Central High School was extensively renovated in 2002.
 A new air conditioning system was installed after several heat waves occurred during the previous years, while the original radiators were scrapped.
-The ornate plaster ceilings were removed on all floors except for the first floor hall way in front of the theater in favor of cheap, drop-down, foam ceiling tiles.
+The ornate plaster ceilings were removed on all floors except for the first floor hallway in front of the theater in favor of drop-down foam ceiling tiles.
 In 2003, a red awning was installed over the entrance of tower four.
 An aluminum covered walkway was also installed to provide shelter to the elementary students walking from the neighboring Tomlinson Montessori School, to the cafeteria for their lunch.
 In the late 2000s Tomlinson Montessori vacated their school building and High Point Central moved several classes to the building.
-The Academy at Central now occupies the Tomlinson Building.
+The academy at Central now occupies the Tomlinson Building.
 In 2010, funds were appropriated for the construction of a new addition and renovations to the 1957 gymnasium.
 The addition of a new cafeteria was completed in 2017, and a new media center now occupies the old cafeteria building.

 Academics

-High Point Central High is home to a strong International Baccalaureate program and Advanced Placement program.
-These programs offer students vigorous courses and college credit.
+High Point Central High is home to an International Baccalaureate program and Advanced Placement program.
+These programs offer students courses and college credit.
 Honors courses and College preparation courses are also offered as well.
 High Point Central High School's IB program is the only IB program offered in High Point and was established in 1995.
 AP courses have been offered at High Point Central since the 1970s.